My-Finance-Report/yearly_report/README.md

   -> there must be some type of "update" payload that i need to handle from plaid -> prune the logs table of sync events
   -> webhooks setup
+  -> no cursor update until we write rows
+  -> when accounts fail n times we should offboard them -> consider a way to remove duplicates
 -> Email
   -> seems like the rate limiting is not working
-  -> welcome email only configured to send to me
+  -> still an issue with the string templating as well -> welcome email only configured to send to me

 -> transaction delete button
 -> manaual balance updates
+-> remove dups

 -> parameters are getting confusing, how can i clean up the loop for each one?
   -> widgets could be fully self contained and fetch itself (done)